hhlim333/hhlim333.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I’m a senior research assistant at AI Media Centre (AIM) at the School of Communication, Hong Kong Baptist University (HKBU).
+I’m a senior research assistant.

 I’m particularly interested in understanding and finding new insights from NLP(Natural Language Processing) and LLM (Large Language Model).